-Rosemary Baked Lemon Chicken Recipe — With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Rosemary Lemon Chicken Dinner are a necessity.
+With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Lemon Rosemary Chicken recipe are a necessity.

-With school and all of its accompanying activities getting back into full gear, we can all agree that super easy dinners are a necessity and this sheet pan lemon chicken recipe is the perfect weeknight dinner idea…
+With school and all of its accompanying activities getting back into full gear, we can all agree that super easy dinners are a necessity, and this Sheet Pan Lemon Rosemary Chicken recipe is the perfect weeknight dinner idea…

-And bonus points if these easy dinner recipes keep dirty dishes to a minimal.
+And bonus points if these easy dinner recipes keep dirty dishes in the kitchen to a minimal.
 Because who wants to spend the evening slaving over the sink?

-Enter one-pan dinners like this Rosemary Lemon Chicken Sheet Pan Dinner.
-The recipes only requires about 20 to 30 minutes of prep, an hour in the oven, and voila!
+Enter one-pan dinners like that feature your entree and sides all together.
+The recipe only requires about 20 to 30 minutes of prep, an hour in the oven, and voila!

 You have a healthy, flavorful, and filling meal that even the pickiest of eaters will enjoy.
 Trust me, even my boys sit up and dig in when I, Rebecca serve this one for dinner.